History of the United States government: First presidency of Grover Cleveland (1885-1889)

-Following the death of Grover Cleveland's vice president, as well as the previous vacancies during the presidency of Chester A. Arthur, Congress determined that the Presidential Succession Act needed updating.
+Following the November 1885 death of Grover Cleveland's vice president, Thomas A. Hendricks, as well as the previous vacancy in that office during the Arthur administration, coupled with Garfield's lengthy incapacity and death, Congress determined that the Presidential Succession Act needed updating.
 A revised version was passed in 1886 that replaced Congressional leadership in the line of succession with members of the cabinet.
 The process of counting electoral votes was also updated with the passage of the Electoral Count Act in response to the contested election of 1876.

 The Department of Agriculture was raised to cabinet status in 1889 and the office of Commissioner of Agriculture was reformed as the Secretary of Agriculture.
 The Marine Hospital Service was reorganized into a commissioned corps in 1889 that would eventually be known as the Public Health Service Commissioned Corps.

 Regulation of transit was a priority during Cleveland's first term.
-Congress passed the Passenger Vessel Services Act of 1886 to disincentivize cabotage in the United States, and it passed the Interstate Commerce Act of 1887 to establish the Interstate Commerce Commission and regulate rail companies.
+Congress passed the Passenger Vessel Services Act of 1886 to disincentivize cabotage in the United States.The Interstate Commerce Act of 1887 was passed to regulate rail companies.
+This Act also established the Interstate Commerce Commission (ICC), the first independent regulatory agency created by the US government.
+The agency's original purpose was to regulate railroads (and later trucking) to ensure fair rates, to eliminate rate discrimination, and to regulate other aspects of common carriers, including interstate bus lines and telephone companies.
+Congress expanded ICC authority to regulate other modes of commerce beginning in 1906.
+Throughout the 20th century, several of ICC's authorities were transferred to other federal agencies.
+The ICC was abolished in 1995, and its remaining functions were transferred to the Surface Transportation Board.

 Policy regarding Native Americans turned from tribal sovereignty toward accepting Native Americans in United States society.
 The Dawes Act granted Native Americans the right to individually hold land, and the Supreme Court decision of United States v.
 Kagama established Native Americans as part of the legal system of the United States.

 The first Board of Fortifications was established in 1885 to upgrade American coastal defenses.
 Other foreign policy at the time primarily regarded access to waters and fishing rights, particularly off the coast of Canada and in the Bering Strait.
 Legally, the United States rendered itself accountable to certain civil claims through the Tucker Act of 1887.
 In 1886, the Supreme Court ruled in Yick Wo v.
 Hopkins that laws enforced in a discriminatory manner violate the Fourteenth Amendment, even if the law does not explicitly mention race.
 Memorial Day was established as a federal holiday in 1888, at the time called Decoration Day.